AustinTD4/Projects/Evolutionary_Algorithm_Framework/README.md

 - `Pygame`
 - `scikit-learn`

+## Evoman

+Evoman features eight unique enemies, each capable of providing a fitness score for the player during gameplay.
+The scoring considers player life, enemy life, and game time.

+### Generalist Algorithm

+This experiment aimed to engineer an agent using evolutionary computing, enabling it to overcome all eight enemies, despite only training against 3-4 of them.

 ## Installation & Setup for Reproducing Evoman Results
 1. **Install the required libraries**: pip install numpy pandas pygame scikit-learn